 - Both inpatient and outpatient detox can be effective in helping individuals cope with amphetamine withdrawal symptoms.
 Inpatient detox is more intensive and hence effective, however outpatient rehab is generally less expensive.

-If you or a loved one struggle with amphetamine addiction, contact The Recovery Village Palm Beach to speak with a representative about how professional detox sets people up for long-term sobriety.
+If you or a loved one struggle with amphetamine addiction, contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how professional detox sets people up for long-term sobriety.
 You deserve a healthier future, call today.